Mission, vision and values

 The DPCP:

-- exercises any other function conferred on the DPCP by the Minister of Justice or the Attorney General of Québec.
+• exercises any other function conferred on the DPCP by the Minister of Justice and the Attorney General of Québec.

 This institution helps protect the Québec population and maintain the public’s confidence in the criminal and penal justice system.
 Its independence enables the population to benefit from a fair and honest justice system.